equipez/infnan/README.md

 My choice of implementation is totally empirical, in the sense that I have not studied in-depth what the aggressive optimization flags really do, but only made some tests and found some implementation that worked correctly.
 In other words, I do not know why my implementation works but other implementations may not.
 The story may change when compilers are changed/updated.

-The good news is, I have tested the functions on 9 compilers with the most aggressive optimization flags that I can figure out, all of which are happy.
-In particular, the functions work well with `gfortran -Ofast` (`gfortran` version 9.3.0), but those based on `ieee_arithmetic` fail.
+The good news is, I have tested the functions on 9 compilers with the most aggressive optimization flags that I can figure out, and all of them suceeded.
+In particular, the functions work well with `gfortran -Ofast` (`gfortran` version 9.3.0 on Ubuntu 20.04), but those based on `ieee_arithmetic` fail.
 Such a test can be done by
 ```
 cd test; make gtest
 ```